jhidalgo-utep/GeminiCryptoTrader/README.md

 - [x] Custom Application
 - [ ] Today's breakfast

 This Application is a python program using a GUI for user interaction.
-It uses python3 and tkinter, a package that is a standard gui library of python
+It uses python3 and tkinter, a package that is a standard gui library of python.

 #### Resources:
 - [x] Python 3.7.9